Piotr-Morawiecki/UK-catchment-properties/README.md

 Author(s) | UK Centre for Ecology & Hydrology
 --- | ---
 Description | NRFA consist a wide range of UK catchment descriptors (including mean rainfall, peak flows, land cover etc.) as well as time series of Gauged Daily Flow data (measured at the gauging stations) and Catchment Daily Rainfall [[3]](#3).
 Accessing data | Data from NRFA do not need to be manually downloaded.
 It is automatically obtained by relevant R scripts using using NRFA API.
-The catchment boundaries are already included in `data\NRFA_catchment_boundaries` directory.
+The catchment boundaries are already included in `data/NRFA_catchment_boundaries` directory.

 ### UK3D